 - Change Roadmap.
 As your company grows in size, you may find it necessary to map out major changes to the business over time.
 This roadmap shows how the business plans to evolve to scale appropriately.
 Key functional areas such as leadership, operations, marketing, and human resources plot their key planning periods and initiatives over time, giving everyone a clear sense as to the pace and progress for each area.

 - Business Development Roadmap.
 When your business is in a rapid growth mode, this roadmap helps to visualize the critical tasks needed to grow market share and revenue quickly and is usually built in a one-year timeline.
 For each month or quarter, key business development tasks are mapped, such as sales (market research, new accounts, and expansion), marketing (market research and content creation) and product (development and growth).
 At the top of the roadmap, the key performance indicators are laid out, while at the bottom, exterior influences such as new laws, regulations or technologies are mapped.

 - Business Intelligence Roadmap.
 To fully understand where your business is, you need to look at more than just financials.
 With a business intelligence roadmap, your team collects, reports, and uses data for deeper analysis and understanding of your business results.
 This roadmap helps leaders identify operational inefficiencies and improve them.
 It allows leaders to make better-informed decisions and helps other staff understand how and why changes are to be made.
 These maps are also helpful for charting out process improvement strategies designed for growth and change management tasks throughout the company.

 Roadmaps give your company actionable insights and more depth into how your company is doing.
-At Benetrends, we offer companies solutions that drive efficiency and synergy, including retirement plan management, credit card processing, and payroll management.
+At Benetrends, we offer companies solutions that drive efficiency and synergy, including retirement plan management, and credit card processing.
 To learn more about how Benetrends can help you chart a course to business success, check out our Resource Center.